 The video below provides a basic overview of solar photovoltaic technology:

-The SmartSolar Program is a nonprofit service offering free advice and guidance to Bay Area home and small to medium business owners interested in installing solar.
+The SmartSolar Program is a nonprofit service offering free advice and guidance to Bay Area residential and commercial property owners interested in installing solar.

 The SmartSolar Marketplace will provide you with instant online quotes from multiple, pre-screened installers and allow you to compare offers in an apples-to-apples way.